ga-chicago/wdi-10-sinatra-activerecord-fullstack-lab/README.md

 ### 14. Add a public folder for CSS and put all the CSS in it.

 Add a public folder for CSS.
-Move all your styles there where they belong because this isn't 1995 and we separate content and presentation/formatting/layout/design.
+Move all your styles there where they belong because since this isn't 1995, we separate content and presentation/formatting/layout/design.

+Steps:

 * set it up on the server
 * link it up in the template